Zanatticus/FPGA-AES-Accelerator/README.md

 # FPGA_AES_Accelerator

-To find the Power Monitor portion of the project please switch to branch Power_Monitor
+To find the Power Monitor portion of the project please switch to branch PowerMonitor

+In there navigate to the following directory for up to date Power Monitor progress